Likhon-baRoy/Likhon-baRoy/README.md

 <p>⇢ <i>Interests</i></p>

-I like playing Chess, reading Books.
+- 🤖 I am passionate about *free/libre and open source software* and I embrace **community-driven** development I like playing Chess, reading Books.
 You can join with me in my any kind of project, just let me know :).
 I'm willing to work with @FsF.
 Hope one day I'll able to do it.